-Event package
+Event package¶

-The publish-subscribe mechanism
+The publish-subscribe mechanism¶

 There are two ways of communication between objects in object-oriented programming languages.
 According to Booch et al. (1999, Chapter 20):

-• Synchronous communication implies that the invoker of a communication requests receives an immediate response.
+- Synchronous communication implies that the invoker of a communication requests receives an immediate response.
 Method calls are generally synchronous events, representing the invocation of an operation.
-When we code: double y = Math.sin(x), the call to the sine-operation is executed immediately.
-The thread in which the call to sin(x) is executed blocks until the request has been completed, and an answer can be returned.
+When we code:

-• Asynchronous communication implies that an answer to a call is not immediately requested.
+is executed blocks until the request has been completed, and an answer can be returned. - Asynchronous communication implies that an answer to a call is not immediately requested.
 An example is the display of a web page with a button, where a user may or may not press the button, or even press it multiple times.
 In order to get the response from the button, we could poll every millisecond to see if the button was pressed.
 Apart from this not being very efficient, this will also go wrong when the button is pressed twice in a millisecond interval, or when the user cancels the web page.
 For this situation, asynchronous communication is a much better solution.
 The web page registers a place to 'call back' the original thread of execution.
 When the button is pressed, the web page sends an Event to that callback method, and it can be processed accordingly.
 Sometimes sending the Event is again an asynchronous message; sometimes it is synchronous (the latter is the case in the event mechanism in DJUTILS).

 Asynchronous communication enables loose coupling between objects.
 The fact an answer is not immediately requested is sometimes also called 'send-and-forget': maybe an answer to the request comes, maybe not.
 Either one is okay.

-Publish-subscribe mechanism in DJUTILS
+Publish-subscribe mechanism in DJUTILS¶

 The event mchanism that is present in DJUTILS is the so-called publish-subscribe mechanism using strongly typed events.
 Classes that implement the EventListener interface subscribe to certain events (corresponding to a certain EventType) of an EventProducer.
 In a sense, the pub-sub relationship implements the following: "In case 'X' happens in the event producing part of the model or system, please inform all subscribed event listeners using EventTypeX".

-The relation between the different classes for the Event and the methods per class are shown in the class diagram below:
+and the methods per class are shown in the class diagram below:

 Note

-that although the Event is serializable, the programmer has to take care that each field of the Event itself is serializable as well.
+is serializable, the programmer has to take care that each field of the Event

 Warning